Understanding AVVO, Superlawyers, US News Rating Sites

 Our Closing Opinion:

 That way, you browse the recent verdicts and settlements of the website that you like.
-Then you can call the attorney who looks good.
+Then you can call an attorney who looks good.

 All online user ratings are suspect.
 Semi intelligent people can easily fake or game AVVO.
 So AVVO should not be the last word in your search for the best personal injury lawyer.